title: SOQL Builder lang: en —

-SOQL Builder is a VS Code extension that eliminates the guesswork when building SOQL queries.
-With SOQL Query Builder, anyone can visually build, run, and explore results from queries.
+SOQL Builder is available as a part of the Salesforce Extension Pack.
+With SOQL Builder, anyone can visually build, run, and explore results from queries, taking out the guesswork from building SOQL queries.
 Build queries using clicks in a visual editor, then save and extend the queries using a text editor.
 You can instantly view query results, and then save the results to a

 - FROM clause for only one sObject type